 Katie believes that journalists play an important role in holding public officials and government programs accountable.
 In February 2011, she brought to light how welfare dollars were being used to bail people out of jail.
 The story, combined with a series of reports sparked concern and a call for change from Washington State Senator Mike Carrell.

 “KING-TV in Seattle has exposed a great amount of fraud and abuse going on within the state Department of Social and Health Services and just today, KREM-TV in Spokane had a story about people using their EBT cards to bail out of jail,” Carrell said on his website.
 “Fortunately, my bill makes the use of welfare cash for purposes associated with bail-bond agencies a gross misdemeanor.”

 When not in the field covering breaking news and top stories, Katie served as an anchor, her reputation for fairness and compassion carries over to the desk.
-She keeps viewers informed and makes their day a little brighter with her energetic smile.
-Also, on occasion, she takes to the weather wall filling in as weather anchor.
+She kept viewers informed and made their day a little brighter with her energetic smile.
+Also, on occasion, she took to the weather wall filling in as weather anchor.

 “Katie Utehs is superb on the WX in the AM and noon.
 Her enunciation is perfect and I understood her whole report.” -KREM-TV telephone comment sheet